Celebrating International Day of Persons with Disabilities

 At the Speakers Collective, we’re proud to spotlight the inspiring stories of our members who continue to challenge stigma, advocate for change, and empower others.

-Below, you’ll hear from some of our members as they share stories about the people who made them feel seen and understood in their disabilities—ranging from public figures like Rose Ayling-Ellis to their own children.
+Below, you’ll hear from some of our members as they share stories about the people who made them feel seen and understood in their disabilities, ranging from public figures like Rose Ayling-Ellis to their own children.

 With special thanks to Sign Solutions for providing British Sign Language interpretation.

-Meet the Speakers
+Meet the Speakers In The Video

 Melanie lives with multiple invisible disabilities, including spinal disabilities, mental health challenges, and neurodivergence.
 She passionately advocates for better understanding of hidden conditions and their daily impacts.
 Learn more about Melanie